snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 ```
 Depending on the use case it should either be the catalog (for Unity Catalog users from databricks connector 1.1.1 onwards, defaulted to 'hive_metastore') or the same value as your `snowplow__atomic_schema` (unless changed it should be 'atomic').
 This is needed to handle the database property within models/base/src_base.yml.

+**A more detailed explanation for how to set up your Databricks configuration properly can be found in [Unity Catalog support](#Unity-Catalog-support).**

 ## Configuration

 ### Output Schemas